Hiking: Related terms

-In the United States, Canada, Ireland, and the United Kingdom, hiking means walking outdoors on a trail, or off trail, for recreational purposes.
-A day hike refers to a hike that can be completed in a single day.
-However, in the United Kingdom, the word walking is also used, as well as rambling, while walking in mountainous areas is called hillwalking.
-In Northern England, Including the Lake District and Yorkshire Dales, fell walking describes hill or mountain walks, as fell is the common word for both features there.
+Hiking means walking outdoors on a trail or off-trail for recreational purposes.
+A "day hike" refers to a hike that can be completed in a single day.
+In Northern England, including the Lake District and Yorkshire Dales, "fell walking" describes hill or mountain walks, as fell is the common word for both features in these locations.

 Hiking sometimes involves bushwhacking and is sometimes referred to as such.
 This specifically refers to difficult walking through dense forest, undergrowth, or bushes where forward progress requires pushing vegetation aside.
-In extreme cases of bushwhacking, where the vegetation is so dense that human passage is impeded, a machete is used to clear a pathway.
+In extreme cases of bushwhacking, where the vegetation is so dense that human passage is impeded, a machete is typically used to clear a pathway.
 The Australian term bushwalking refers to both on and off-trail hiking.
 Common terms for hiking used by New Zealanders are tramping (particularly for overnight and longer trips), walking or bushwalking.
-Trekking is the preferred word used to describe multi-day hiking in the mountainous regions of India, Pakistan, Nepal, North America, South America, Iran, and the highlands of East Africa.
-Hiking a long-distance trail from end-to-end is also referred to as trekking and as thru-hiking in some places.
-In North America, multi-day hikes, usually with camping, are referred to as backpacking.
+Trekking describes multi-day hiking in mountainous regions.
+Hiking a long-distance trail from end-to-end is also referred to as trekking or thru-hiking.
+Multi-day hikes are referred to as backpacking, that can involve camping, mountain huts, or using other forms of accommodation.